 How well a person can focus on the big picture is determined by its structure, execution, sustainability and more.

 – Have a Good Structure

-A healthy Ego is critical for leaders not to hunger for applaud and make independent decisions that may take years to get results, for example, President Roosevelt in the World War II.
-A person with a healthy Ego has no problems to admit his or her errors, learn from the mistakes and be.
+A healthy Ego is critical for leaders not to hunger for applaud and make independent decisions that may take years to get results, for example, Franklin Roosevelt in the World War II.
+A person with a healthy Ego has no problems to admit his or her errors and learn from the mistakes.
 Warren Buffet is a good example– he reveals his money AND opportunities losses to shareholders.
-A healthy Ego is also necessary for many likeable behaviors, for example, being fair.
+A healthy Ego is also necessary for leaders to be fair to others and win devotion.
 Without a healthy Ego, executives may be able to tell an ass kisser from a praiser and know what is right for the enterprise but still choose the ass kisser to satisfy their Ego.
 Humility is only one reflection of a healthy Ego.

-In the meantime, disruptions and changes can come from all directions at an exponential rate, and new development needs of a leader can exceed his or her current capacity or disable him or her.
-Then issues that can impact their learning or adjustment step in, for example, talent type, personal interest, knowledge base, knowledge association, resources, etc. Setbacks and failures can shut down leaders’ mind and body and challenge leaders even worse.
+In the meantime, as disruptions and changes can come from all directions at an exponential rate, new challenges can exceed CEOs’ current capacity or disable then.
+Then issues that can impact their learning or adjustment will step in, for example, talent type, personal interest, knowledge base, knowledge association, resources, etc. Setbacks and failures can shut down leaders’ mind and body.

 Sustainability is essential for a CEO to go from good to great and develop level five leadership.
 Resilience is also needed for daily negotiation, innovation, etc. By knowing themselves ahead, CEOs can take custom training and save time and effort.
 To be cool in the storm also makes great bosses unforgettable.
 However, many Fortune 500 CEOs only think of us when they are in hot water.